 Rome is dead and buried, yet it somehow lives on, through the legacy it has left behind.
 So does Ancient Greece and dynastic China, and the empire of the Franks, and a few other great civilizations.

 But the Mayans and Aztecs and the rest of the native Americans died a more permanent death.
 They’re nothing more than a faded memory.
 Their brutally resounding caveat is a sad story for the ages.

 The decimation of these proud but ineffective cultures arose from their parochial belief systems.
 Their fascination with their specific brand of animism proved fatal in terms of development and technology, which they scarcely commanded, especially when compared to the West.
 They were ill-equipped to compete in a game whose deadly rules they ought to have mastered on account of their uncanny grasp of nature’s workings.
 They endured the fearsome American weather with all its chaotic imbalances but failed to realize how nature rips through the planes of life without mercy, on all fronts.
-They knew that harmony constantly hustles with anomaly and disturbance, with mutation and realignment, and yet they didn’t prepare themselves for such an onslaught on any level.
+They knew that harmony hustles with anomaly and disturbance, with mutation and realignment, and yet they didn’t prepare themselves for such an onslaught.
 They couldn’t.
-Their culture was not factoring in life beyond their narrow worldview.
+Their culture did not factor in life beyond their narrow worldview.

 Thus they were swept away by the Western winds of change and all that they entailed.

 Their failure was profound, and their own.
 The native Americans failed themselves.
 They were the architects of their own demise which was, over time, facilitated by a storm of fate.
 They need to own that fact, not deflect it.
 In the natural world, just as in the pragmatic one, outcome speaks louder than words and intentions.
 What has taken place is a fait accompli, a precedent that determines the course of the future, of life itself.
 One needs to own one’s actions and outcomes.